 - NCJRS: National Criminal Justice Reference Service (US-funded resource with justice and drug-related information to support research, policy, and program development worldwide)

 - Restorative Justice Online (initiative of the Prison Fellowship International's Centre for Justice and Reconciliation)

 For help with legal research, consult the resources listed in the Law Subject Guide.
-More detailed help can be found in the Canadian Legal Research and Writing Guide, created by a lawyer who is also a legal research instructor at UBC.
+More detailed help can be found in the Canadian Legal Research and Writing Guide, originally created by a lawyer who was also a legal research instructor at UBC.